How to clean up and optimize your Mac: My go-to methods

 Why is it important to clean up your Mac?

-We usually think about cleaning our Mac when it starts to lag or freeze.
-And that's actually the main reason to clean your computer: to make it run faster and smoother.
+We usually think about cleaning up our Mac when it starts to lag.
+When memory is cluttered, your computer struggles to find free space to run processes, causing tasks to take longer or even freeze.
+And that's really the main reason to do it: to make your Mac run faster, smoother, and last longer.

 What does optimizing your Mac mean?